lukacommondo/rpi_startup/README.md

 **Note:**

-In addition its neccessary to download the following on the RPi:
+In addition its neccessary to prepare several settings/modules on the RPi:

 ```bash
 sudo apt-get update